Design Perspective

 In order to notify all the other cores, we send NMIs to all the cores using XAPIC or X2APIC.
 All the cores are configured to cause vm-exit in the case of NMIs (PIN-Based VM-Exec controls are set to 1).

-All the cores are in vmx-root mode are spinning and waiting for a new command from the debugger.
+All the cores in vmx-root mode are spinning and waiting for a new command from the debugger.